idaholab/moose/framework/doc/content/hit.md

 The `-v` option will list all files that do not have a single match, which can be used to check for the absence of patterns.

-The `-p` option will match additional parameters inside the blocks mathced by the main pattern.
+The `-p` option will match additional parameters inside the blocks matched by the main pattern.
 For example `hit find -p type=Diffusion -- Kernels/*/variable=a` will match the snippet above, and any kernel acting on the variable `a` that has `type = Diffusion` (and so would `hit find -p type!=NeumannBC -- Kernels/*/variable=a`)